rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Operators-And-Math.md

 int y = 4
 double z = y / x // 4/3 = 1.33~?
 ```
-While the expected value of `z` is 1.33~, this is not the case. `z` a ends up having a value of 1.
+While the expected value of `z` is 1.33~, this is not the case. `z` ends up having a value of 1.
 This is because since **both** `x` and `y` are of type `int`, it rounds to the nearest integer.
 To avoid this, make sure that at least one of the types you are dividing by is of type `double`

 ## Modulo
 >Given two positive numbers a and n, a modulo n (often abbreviated as a mod n) is the remainder of the division of a by n, where a is the dividend and n is the divisor.